AnkithP123/file-system-automator/README.md

     npm run electron
     ```

+4. Alternatively, for a much more smoother experience, build the app:
+    ```sh
+    npm run build
+    npm run extra
+    ```
+    The file for your OS should appear in the dist folder!

 ## Mac App Download (much preferred, shows local devices and features are more likely to work)

 1. Download [this dmg](https://drive.google.com/file/d/1JxvUd2ATbLJdom_eDISwdllNR8ngAcwC/view?usp=sharing)